Kevin-KD/PHC-Undervolt-Replacement/README.md

 If your CPU has multiple frequencies that are stable at the same voltage like mine, you can simplify the if statement to use only the highest frequency at that voltage.

-The power and heat is mostly related to voltage, not frequency.
+Power and heat is mostly related to voltage, not frequency.

 The default sleep time of 0.25 second results in 1% CPU utilization on 0.8 GHz T9500.